gustl-arg/participate-now/README.md

 ![alt text](https://github.com/bitDubai/media-kit/blob/master/Readme%20Image/Fermat%20Logotype/Fermat_Logo_3D.png "Fermat Logo")

-# How to Participate Guide
+# Guide on how to participate

 <br>
 ## Introduction

 Fermat is open to everyone.
-You don't need to be a developer to join us.
-We have prepared this guide with some tips on what you can do, depending on you skills and interests.
+You don't need to be a developer in order to join us.
+We have prepared this guide with some tips on what you can do, depending on your skills and interests.

-Plase note that Fermat's main mantainer is bitDubai.
+Plase note that Fermat's main maintainer is bitDubai.
 That is the reason why you might be redirected to bitDubai's site for further information.

 ### Do you like the project?

 **Share our story within your networks.**

-Help other people get to know what we are building.
-If you are intrigued with the project and would like to go further with its promotion, send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED) so that we can discuss your ideas.
+Help others to know what we are building.
+If you are curious about the project and would like to go further with its promotion, send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED) so that we can discuss your ideas.

 ### Are you a developer?

 **Read the [Contributing Guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md) to learn how to make casual contributions or join a developer team.**

 Even though the project is technically very challenging we believe that anyone can make a useful contribution.
-Send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED) and we will discuss the details.
+Send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED) and we will discuss the details.

 ### Are you a software development company?

 **Assign some resources to work on this project.**

-Your organization will benefit by learning at an early stage how to live with the opportunity this technology offers.
-Send us an email to from [here](https://bitdubai.com/wp/#GETINVOLVED) to discuss the details.
+Your organization will benefit by learning at an early stage how to live with the opportunity this technology is offering.
+Send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED) to discuss the details.

 ### Do you know something we don’t?

 **Contribute your knowledge.**

 We have already received input from a diverse range of professionals including economists, systems architects, designers, lawyers, etc. We appreciate contributions from experts on different fields.
-You can offer your expertise by sending us an email from [here](https://bitdubai.com/wp/#GETINVOLVED).
+You can offer your expertise by sending us an email to [here](https://bitdubai.com/wp/#GETINVOLVED).

 ### Do you have complementary ideas?

 **Share your ideas with us.**

 Dozens of original ideas have already been implemented in Fermat.
 We are keen to learn how you would improve it.
-Please send your ideas to this email from [here](https://bitdubai.com/wp/#GETINVOLVED).
+Please send your ideas to this email [here](https://bitdubai.com/wp/#GETINVOLVED).

-### Do you have money but only limited time?
+### Do you have money but limited time?

 **Help us hire more developers.**

 Even if you are short on time you can still be of help by contributing money to hire developers.

-Send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED) and we will discuss the details together.
+Send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED) and we will discuss the details together.

 ### Would you prefer to contribute anonymously?